provide

 @provide(scope=Scope.APP)

-async def get_a(self) -> A:
+async def get_connection(self) -> Connection:

 container = make_async_container(MyProvider())

-a = await container.get(A)
+conn = await container.get(Connection)

 • Tired of providing scope= for each dependency?
-Set it inside your Provider class and all factories with no scope will use it.
+Set it inside your Provider class and all factories with no scope will use it:

 from dishka import provide, Provider, Scope